google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 }
 {% endhighlight %}

-In addition to using CSS transitions, we can also use CSS animations.
-These allow us to have much more control over individual animation keyframes, durations and iterations.
+In addition to using CSS transitions, we can also use CSS animations, which will allow us to have much more control over individual animation keyframes, durations and iterations.

 {% include modules/remember.liquid title="Note" list=page.notes.keyframes %}

-We can, for example, animate the box in the same way as we did with the transition, but have it animate without any user interactions like hovering, and with infinite repetitions.
+We can, for example, animate the box in the same way as we did with the transition, but have it animate without any user interactions like clicking, and with infinite repetitions.
 We can also change multiple properties at the same time:

 {% highlight css %}
 /**